AllonKleinLab/PBA/README.md

 Population balance analysis (PBA) is a method for reconstructing dynamics from static-snapshots of single-cell gene expression.
 The inputs to PBA are:

-1. A set of single-cell gene expression profiles (X)
+1. A sample of single-cell gene expression profiles (X)
-2. Prior estimates (R) of the relative rates of proliferation and loss in different gene expression states
+2. Prior estimates (R) of the relative rates of proliferation and loss at each sampled cell
 3. A diffusion constant (D) that reflects stochasticity in the dynamics*

 Under mild assumptions, there is a unique dynamical system that could have produced these data in steady-state.
 PBA uncovers the dynamical system by applying the law of population balance, which simply states that the flux of cells into and out of a small region of gene expression space must balance.
 More specifically, PBA models gene expression dynamics as a diffusion-drift process with diffusion rate (D) and inhomogenous boundary conditions (R).
-From the observed particles (X), PBA calculates the potential field (V) whose gradient
+From the observed cell density (c; approximated by X), PBA calculates the unique potential field (V) satisfying the diffusion-drift equation:

 <p align="center">
 <img src="https://github.com/AllonKleinLab/PBA/blob/master/diff_drift_eq.png" width=270 />